Kings Clipstone: Water meadows

 The quality of the local soil is poor and in 1832 the village was unfavourably described as in a state of disrepair.
 The 4th Duke of Portland was determined to improve the productivity of his land, and built a flood dyke system.
 The scheme became known as the ‘Water Meadows of Clipstone’ and was constructed between 1819 and 1837.
 It was a huge undertaking, being 7.5 miles long and covering 300 acres.
 The flood dykes significantly improved the fertility, enhancing the agricultural potential of the area.
 During the 1930s mining subsidence changed the levels of the dykes and the system was discontinued in the 1960s.
 The only channel to remain is in the meadow alongside the Dog and Duck public house.

-Clipstone camp
+Clipstone camp - New Clipstone

 Located on what was to become Clipstone Colliery, Clipstone Training Camp was established when work on the mine area, started in 1912, was abandoned following the outbreak of the First World War.

 Clipstone colliery

-The pit was opened in 1922.
-It closed in April 2003.
+Although Clipstone Colliery is close by, it is outside the village of Kings Clipstone.
+The colliery was built in the wider historic Clipstone parish and opened in 1922.
+The mine closed in April 2003.
 Since 1993 it had been owned by RJB Mining (now UK Coal).
 The present headstocks, Grade II listed structures, were at the time of completion in 1953 the tallest in Europe.
-The colliery area is now within Clipstone village parish.